ARMmbed/mbed-os-5-docs/docs/tools/tools_intro.md

 Mbed Studio is our new in-house desktop IDE.
 Mbed Studio is now available to anyone with an Mbed account as a public beta.
 You can download it for Windows and Mac, and access the documentation at [os.mbed.com/studio](https://os.mbed.com/studio).

-Mbed Studio is designed to speed up your development flow and provide functionality that helps you to get the most out of Mbed OS.
-To complement our popular Online Compiler and command line tools we want to give you the tooling you need in a desktop IDE to have a quick development, debug and deploy cycle when you build your next product.
+To complement our popular Mbed Online Compiler and command-line tools, we created Mbed Studio, the tooling you need in a desktop IDE to have a quick development, debug and deploy cycle when you build your next product.
+Mbed Studio speeds up your development flow and provides functionality that helps you get the most out of Mbed OS.

 ##### Arm Mbed Online Compiler